-- Create a Windows Server 2008 R2 or Windows Server 2012 R2 virtual machine. - Verify that the virtual machine is part of the Active Directory domain for the Horizon 7 deployment. - Verify that you are using an IPv4 environment.
+Create a Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 virtual machine.

+- Verify that the virtual machine is part of the Active Directory domain for the Horizon 7 deployment. - Verify that you are using an IPv4 environment.
 This feature is currently not supported in an IPv6 environment. - Verify that the system has a static IP address.